dawnmy/cami/README.md

 Commands that require lineage information (`filter --fill-up`, `fillup`) download the NCBI taxdump once and cache it under `~/.cami`.
 Subsequent runs reuse the cached files.
 You can remove the directory to force a refresh.

-## License

-This project is distributed under the terms specified in the repository.
-See the accompanying license file for details.